laporchen/website-hugo/hugo_blog/content/posts/leetcode-biweekly-contest-86.md

 I really don't have a good explaination for this one.
 I took a wild guess and just return false.

+**Update** : The reason is that for any number n greater than 4, n base n-2 will always be 12(base n-2).

 **Solution during contest**
 ```cpp=
 class Solution {